Dampier to Bunbury Natural Gas Pipeline: History

 Epic Energy owned and operated the pipeline for six years, eventually selling the pipeline in October 2004 to Dampier Bunbury Pipeline (DBP) Ltd, which is the trading name of the DBNGP group of companies.
 DBP had two institutional shareholders: D.U.E.T.
-(Diversified Utilities and Energy Trusts)(80%) and Alcoa (20%) up until 2017.
+(Diversified Utilities and Energy Trusts) (80%) and Alcoa (20%) up until 2017.

 The DBNGP is currently owned and operated by Dampier Bunbury Pipeline (DBP), part of the Australian Gas Infrastructure Group (AGIG), Australian Gas Infrastructure Group is owned by various consortia of Hong Kong-based entities listed on the Hong Kong Stock Exchange.
-The consortia include CK Asset Holdings Ltd (CKA), CK Infrastructure Holdings Ltd (CKI), Power Assets Holdings Ltd (PAH) and CK Hutchison Holdings Ltd (CKH).
+The consortia include CK Asset Holdings (CKA), CK Infrastructure Holdings (CKI), Power Assets Holdings (PAH) and CK Hutchison Holdings (CKH).